aerobatic/angular-aerobatic/README.md

 The module includes an `aerobatic` service which can be injected into your own services, controllers, directives, etc. The service is simply a pointer to the `window.__config__` object that Aerobatic injects into the `<head/>` of your `index.html` document.

 ### Getting current user
-If you Aerobatic app has OAuth enabled, the aerobatic service will provide a `user` attribute that you can use to display the username, profile image, etc.
+If your Aerobatic app has [OAuth enabled](http://www.aerobatic.com/docs/authentication), the `aerobatic` service will provide a `user` attribute that you can use to display the username, profile image, etc.

 ```js
 angular.module('angularApp').controller('MainCtrl', function($scope, aerobatic) {